Dominican Republic Trip January 2019

 In order to provide the much needed medical attention needed for the Haitians in the Bateyes, we traveled to them in a medical RV that was outfitted with two treatment rooms.
 The Bateys do not have running water, so this was mandatory in order to provide care.
 We also knew the residents there lack the funds and ability to travel.
 We were able to treat many adults, most of whom have been living in pain for months by performing extractions under local anesthetic.
 Approximately 50 children were also provided prophylactic care with a caries preventing varnish by our amazing team.
 We hope this gives the children a better dental health future and felt it was essential to do so.
 In the dental clinic and the operating room, at the Good Samaritan Hospital, we performed dental and facial surgeries of varying kinds, and our wonderful assistants also provided dental cleanings for most of these patients as well.
 Again, many of these patients have never received any dental treatment in their life.

 In the variety of surgical patients Dr. Gocke met and treated, there are two that we would like to share as an example of what was encountered.
 Dr. Gocke met, examined and diagnosed an 18-year-old Haitian female with an ankylosed TMJ (jaw bone fused to the skull).
 She has not been able to open her mouth since birth and is deformed because of it.
 The basic function of eating is not possible for her except for a small space between her teeth in which she consumes only liquids and pureed food.
 She is underweight and has been teased by the other kids her age because of this condition all her life.
 The main hospital in Santo Domingo declined care to her because of the complexity of her condition.
 Dr. Gocke will be flying back as soon as possible with the proper treatment planning and equipment (which will be significant) to replace her joint with a prosthesis, perform jaw surgery to restore function to the jaw and to make her face more symmetric and harmonious.
 He may have to remove a rib in order to create a jaw for her as well.
 She also has an infected tooth which cannot be accessed because she cannot open her mouth which can be a life-threatening condition for her.
 This patient’s condition deeply affected the entire team.
-Dr. Gocke has decided to do what he can with his expertise to help her in any way he can.
+Dr. Gocke has decided to do what he can with his training to help her in any way he can.
 The complexity of this case is not unrealized, however, but with Dr. Gocke’s advanced skills and God’s blessings he hopes to improve the quality of life for this young lady and hope she can live a healthy and fruitful life.

 In another case, a young Dominican man, with pain for six months, presented with a tumor of his jaw.
 In the hospital operating room, under general anesthesia, Dr. Gocke resected the tumor.
 The patient had to lose eight teeth and a large amount of bone, as part of the resection.
 This tumor was approximately the size of a ping pong ball.
 Once he has healed and the cancer has remained clear, Dr. Gocke will return to reconstruct his jaw with bone grafting from his hip.
 Eventually, he will be replacing his teeth with dental implants and hoping to give him a second chance at a normal healthy life.